 Societies and Organizations

 The Knights of Columbus (KofC) is the largest lay catholic men’s organization having chapters throughout the United States and in many countries throughout the world consisting of 15,342 councils and over 1.9 million Brother Knights.
 The organization is dedicated to the ideals of charity, fraternalism, and support of the global Church’s mission throughout the world.
-Throughout the organization Brother Knights donate over 75 million man hours of volunteer service and donated $177,500,673 in 2016 to a wide range of Church, community, and charitable activities.

 The Council also hosts social and fraternal activities promoting family, friendship and fraternalism.
 The KofC is the perfect organization if you are seeking an environment where practicing Catholic men can meet others of similar beliefs and have a vehicle for giving back to Church and Community.